Guide to Early Education and Childcare in Tameside

 What happens if I want my child to move to a different provider part way through the term?

-By signing the parental agreement you are agreeing that your child will stay with that provider for the whole term.
-Please discuss with your provider if you need to move your child mid-term, as they can advise the earliest point when funding can be moved.
+By signing the parental agreement, you are agreeing that your child will stay with that provider for the whole term.
+Please discuss with your provider who can advise the earliest point when funding can be moved.

 Where can I get further information?